aigisuk/terraform-digitalocean-ha-k3s/README.md

 eyJhbGciOiJSUzI1NiI....JmL-nP-x1SPjOCNfZkg
 ```

-Use `kubectl port-forward` to access the dashboard:
+Use `kubectl port-forward` to forward a local port to the dashboard:

 ```
 kubectl port-forward -n kubernetes-dashboard service/kubernetes-dashboard 8080:443